oetiker/sourcey-buildpack/README.md

 /home
    /vcap
       /app  (aka $HOME !!!)
       /sourcey
 ```

 ## Debugging

 If things are not going according to plan.
-You can put the folling variables
+You can put the following variables
 into your `SourceyBuild.sh` file.

 `SOURCEY_VERBOSE=1` will cause all output generated at build time to be sent